At Woodfordia Inc, we adore, what we do.

 Level of professionalism and experience.

-Stall applications close on the 1st August 2019, stallholders will be notified asap on the result of their application.
+Stall applications typically close in early August for the festival later in the year, stallholders will be notified asap on the result of their application.

 Yes, we ask all our food stalls to bring seating and tables; oil skinned tablecloths are encouraged for both the presentation but also the ease of cleaning and making the place look fresh.